5T33Z0/OC-Little-Translated/README.md

 **DISCLAIMER**: This is my english translation of the [OC-Little Repo by daliansky](https://github.com/daliansky/OC-little).
 All credits go to her/him/them.I just added some bits in pieces here and there edited and restructured it to be more readable and more unifor in terms of layout.
 Work in progress…

+**NOTE**: Although this repo looks smaller than the original, beleive me it is not, it's just re-organized and re-structured into more useful categories.
+All of the content – and more – is present!

 ## Table of Contents

 0. [**Overview**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00.%20Overview)